-Financial performance shall be evaluated under the divisional/departmental profitability, calculated on financial criteria such as Net Income (i.e. expenses and funding charged to the respective profit centers).
+Financial performance shall be evaluated on the basis of divisional/departmental profitability, calculated on financial criteria such as Net Income (i.e. expenses and funding charged to the respective profit centers).
 Additionally, the department's attribution/claim to the risk profile of the Group and/or Bank will also be taken into account in determining financial performance.
 The assessment of individual financial performance shall be adjusted to allow for estimated risks and capital costs.